 Further north, Boston has been working with the Massachusetts Turnpike Authority to determine how to use the 23 parcels above the Turnpike through Beantown to reclaim 44 acres of unused airspace.

-One of the first promised projects is the Fenway Center, which promises 1.3 million square feet of mixed use space over 4.5 acres.
+One of the initial projects is the Fenway Center, which promises 1.3 million square feet of mixed use space over 4.5 acres.
 The developer is apparently able to deduct the cost of the deck construction off the cost of rent for the air rights.
 This project has been in the planning stages in various forms since 2007 and, as of April 2016, is still renderings only.

 Israel, which is the Silicon Valley of the Middle East, is embarking on its most ambitious municipal project ever with the Ayalon Park in Tel Aviv.
-It will bridge the a highway, as well as connect two existing parks with a 59 acre lid that is estimated to cost $525M.
+It will bridge a highway, as well as connect two existing parks with a 59 acre lid that is estimated to cost $525M.
 It will feature green spaces to absorb pollution, open spaces and sporting facilities for leisure and commercial space.

 Coming back to the heart of the United States, sprawl-happy and car-happy Dallas proved it could reunite neighborhoods with the construction of the 5.2 acre Klyde Warren Park.
 Conceived of in 2002, construction began in 2009 was completed at a cost of $110M with almost half of the funding coming from privately raised funds.
 It is owned by the city, but is privately managed.

-In Hollywood, a 30-year-old idea to cap the 101 is slowing making progress.
+In Hollywood, a 30-year-old idea to cap the 101 is slowly making progress.
 What is interesting to note is that it is estimated to cost [PDF] twice as much for an area that is ⅔ the size of the Ayalon Park in Israel.

 There are many more examples that could be provided, but the important take-away for those of us wanting to reunite both sides of I-280 is that these projects require long-term planning.
 These projects tend to be community-driven with a variety of stakeholders that include local citizens, developers, cities, states and government agencies.
 In short, it takes a long-term vision and a team effort to unlock the inherent value of the air rights over public spaces.
 By providing a relatively large area, we have a blank canvas to improve the quality of life in an area that was built out decades ago.